GabrielFerreiraDoPrado/digital-gym/README.md

 # About the Project

 The Digital Gym is a back-end Springboot project developed during the Cloud Fullstack Bootcamp, made by [Digital Innovation One](https://www.dio.me/).
-It is an RESTful API with an emphasis in its entities modelling, in a gym domain.
+It is an RESTful API with an emphasis in its entities modeling, in a gym domain.

 ## Objectives